 Here are some examples of how you can include movie, tv and game references in your wedding that don’t involve the invitations.
 If you are planning superhero wedding invitations – for example, Batman wedding invitations – you could couple that with Batman cufflinks, or arriving to the ceremony in a Lincoln Futura, the original batmobile.
 If your big day involves comic book wedding invitations, you could rock a beautiful loose Wonder Woman braided hairstyle or shoes depicting your favourite comic book characters.

 While we know a lot of ladies out there love their comics and superhero movies (and it’s totally awesome) sometimes it’s more the groom wanting to include these elements in the wedding day.
 What do you do as a bride if you are cringing at the idea of blue and red Superman invitations but want to make your man happy because it’s his special day too?
-Some more subtle ways on the day would be a groom’s cake (depicting a suit with the Superman logo peeking out between the shirt), a Lego Movie boutonniere or Spiderman socks.
+Some more subtle ways on the day would be a groom’s cake (depicting a suit with the Superman logo peeking out between the shirt), a Lego Movie boutonniere to pair with lego party invitiations or Spiderman socks.
 It’s all about compromise, after all.

 Incorporating culture or setting

 Including elements of a movie’s culture or setting is an understated nod to the original, while still retaining everyone’s trust in your good taste.
 To bring it back to Beauty and the Beast, you could do a French style harvest table at your reception.
 For a Lord of the Rings setting, consider an outdoor banquet among the trees with bronze lanterns and green tablecloths or artificial grass table runners.